tbates/tbates.github.io/_posts/1995-11-02-detailed-umxSummary.markdown

 χ²(5) = 7.4, p = 0.193; CFI = 0.999; TLI = 0.999; RMSEA = 0.031

-By default raw parameters are shown, but standardized estimates can be requested, as above by using  `umxSummary(model, showEstimates = "std")`
+By default raw parameters are shown, but standardized estimates can be requested, as above by using  `umxSummary(model, std=TRUE)`

 For RAM models, the output can filter "NS" or "SIG" parameters: